JohnLockwood/Goalboost/README.md

 * Team -- this is our customer's employees or associates, the folks doing the billing
 * People -- "Subclasses" (conceptually) are TeamPeople (aka Users) or ClientPeople.
 The difference will be modeled this way:
-* 	"userCredentials" will be none on non-users, or will contain userCredentials for users
+* 	"userCredentials" will be none on non-users, or will contain userCredentials for users.
 * Client -- This is a company (or person) which we bill for services
 * Projects / Matters - a body of work that can be billed separately or used for tracking.
 Related to Clients / ClientPeople.
 * Timers (Description, plus 1-N dates and times.
 Second precision but may need rounding rules for invoices?)